-In this review, we take a look at what makes Reynaers SL38 windows an excellent new or replacement windows solution in the steel-look as well as an altogether better aluminium windows product for anyone looking for new aluminium windows.
+In this review, we take a look at what makes Reynaers SlimLine 38 windows an excellent new or replacement windows solution in the steel-look and worthy of consideration against the established Crittall® style windows like Aluco, Alitherm Heritage, airMOD, Duration Royale and Aluk ST.

-What is the Reynaers SL 38 windows suite
+What is the Reynaers SlimLine 38 windows suite

-Some aluminium brands like Origin, Senior Architectural, Cortizo, Stellar and Technal/Sapa, don’t have a dedicated steel-look product.
-Instead, they use their standard aluminium windows range with nothing but applied aluminium glazing bars.
+Some brands like Origin, Senior, Stellar, and Sheerline use a more straightforward method of bars applied to otherwise standard windows.
+Their systems aren’t designed from the outside in the steel look.
+If you like their styling, any of these windows look fine with bars applied to the glass.
 Products by these systems companies are, of course, perfectly suitable as replacement or new windows.
-It’s also true many customers don’t mind buying them if the styling works for them, and still regard them as a steel-look window.
+It’s also true many customers don’t mind buying them if the styling works for them and still regard them as a steel-look window.

-The new Reynaers SL 38 windows collection has done an excellent job of replicating the features of old steel windows.
-The system doesn’t claim to match Crittall® or any of the other steel windows made by companies from the 1920’s onwards.
-What it does to is try and give you the styling hues of old metal windows.
-And with this in mind, there are outer frame and vent combinations giving three gorgeous looking aluminium windows.
+Reynaers has done an excellent job of replicating the features of old steel windows.
+The system doesn’t claim to match Crittall or any of the other steel windows made by companies from the 1920’s onwards.
+It tries to give you the styling hues of old metal windows, and Reynaers SlimLine 38 does this very well.

-Three brilliant steel-look designs with Reynaers SL 38 Windows
+The steel-look designs with Reynaers SlimLine 38 Windows

 The three variants possible are Classic, Cubic and Ferro.
 All come with the latest in thermal insulation and the option of double or triple glazing.
 There are several immediate advantages these windows bring.

 First of all is how their styling takes on some similarity to the W20, S30 and SMW profiles used in steel windows.
 The projecting bar of the Ferro style, the putty line of the Classic or the more minimal look of the Cubic.